STAT506/STAT506.github.io/index.md

 ### Textbooks

 - _Regression and Other Stories_, by Andrew Gelman, Jennifer Hill, and Aki Vehtari
-- \emph{Data Analysis Using Regression and Multilevel/Hierarchical Models}, by Andrew Gelman and Jennifer Hill
+- _Data Analysis Using Regression and Multilevel/Hierarchical Models_, by Andrew Gelman and Jennifer Hill

 ### Additional Resources
 Analysis, data visualization, and version control procedures will be implemented with: